quantumsized/ESP32-S3-ETH/AHT20/README.md

 As I have well distributed ethernet infrastructure, it made good sense to use it.
 The code might not be well commented but there are a number of them to help understanding of what is what.
 Also, I disabled WiFi as I would not need it for this project.
-The current Arduino IDE version at the time of this first commit is 2.3.6 and I'm runing on Debian 12
+The current Arduino IDE version at the time of this first commit is 2.3.6 and I'm runing on Debian 12.
+Please note the libraries used here and download in your Arduino IDE apropriatly.